johnamdickson/portfolio-project-4/TESTING.md

 <br><a href="#contents">BACK TO CONTENTS 🔼</a>

 ## Bugs
-The were a number of bugs encountered during the project which are summarised in the table below.
+The were 31 recorded bugs encountered during the project.
+29 were resolved and 2 remain unresolved.
+All of the bugs are summarised in the table below.

  **Bug** | **Description** | **Actions to Resolve** | **Outcome** |
 |:-----|:------|:------|:-----|